zhouxingtuan/betaProxy/README.md

-#betaProxy
+# betaProxy
 A gateway proxy service with epoll, simple and lightweight.
 Support Linux Only.

-1)Help you fight against network attcks.
+1) Help you fight against network attcks.

-2)Help you balance the network load.
+2) Help you balance the network load.

-#How to Use
+# How to Use

-#More
+# More